 How long your scan takes depends on the reason for your procedure.

 Most of the radioactive tracer leaves your body through your urine within a few hours after your SPECT scan.
-Your doctor may instruct you to drink more fluids, such as juice or water, after your SPECT scan to help flush the tracer from your body.
+You may be told to drink more fluids, such as juice or water, after your SPECT scan.
+This helps flush the tracer from your body.
 Your body breaks down the remaining tracer over the next few days.

-A radiologist or doctor with advanced training in nuclear medicine will analyze the results of your SPECT scan and send them to your doctor.
-Pictures from your scan may show colors that tell your doctor what areas of your body absorbed more of the radioactive tracer and which areas absorbed less.
+A radiologist or healthcare specialist with advanced training in nuclear medicine will study the results of your SPECT scan and send them to your healthcare team.
+Pictures from your scan may show colors that tell your team what areas of your body absorbed more of the radioactive tracer and which areas absorbed less.
 For instance, a brain SPECT image might show a lighter color where brain cells are less active and darker colors where brains cells are more active.
 Some SPECT images show shades of gray, rather than colors.